CLARIAH/ineo-content/README.md

 ### Online IDE

 An alternative to using the CMS is to use GitHub's online Visual Studio Code IDE.
-Each page on <https://clariah.github.io/ineo-content> has a an *edit this page* link that automatically takes you to the IDE.
+Each page on <https://clariah.github.io/ineo-content> has an *edit this page* link that automatically takes you to the web-based IDE.
 This offers a bit more freedom than the CMS.

 ### Local editing